An allowance can teach kids valuable money management skills. But you may wonder how to get started. This guide can help.

 Wait and see what happens next

-The full money management learning experience is not going to be realized tomorrow, or even possibly a year from now.
+The full money management learning experience won’t be realized tomorrow, or even possibly a year from now.

 Your child is going to make a lot of mistakes along the way to learning money management.

-But these mistakes are all good – they teach kids important lessons that they otherwise would learn later in life when a blown budget is difficult to recover from.
+But these mistakes are all good.
+They teach kids important lessons they otherwise would learn later in life when mistakes are difficult to recover from.

-There will be times when you cringe as your daughter spends all her savings on a talking bear that you know she’ll be bored with in a week.
+There will be times when you cringe as your daughter spends all her savings on a talking bear.
+A toy you know she’ll be bored with in a week.

 At other times, you’ll have to hold firm to your agreement that your teen is responsible for paying for her data plan – even if she exceeded her limit.